tuupola/branca-js/README.md

 29f7d3a263bd6fcfe716865cbdb00b7a317d1993b8b7a3a5bae6192fbe0ace65
 ```

+To keep things simple rest, of the examples generate the secret key on the fly.
+In real life the application would load the secret key from outside of the application code.
+How to store and load secret keys in beyond scope of this library.

 ## Payload

-Token payload can be any arbitrary data such as string containing an email
+Token payload can be any arbitrary data such as a string containing an email
 address.

 ```javascript